Reciprocation

-In the digital media world, the term user experience and its corresponding principles are generally applied to the development and design of websites.
-But at Zion & Zion, we integrate the various principles of user experience throughout all projects at our full-service agency—including email marketing.
+In the digital media world, the term user experience and its corresponding principles are applied to the development and design of websites.
+However, these principles can be applied to all channels including email marketing.
 User Experience, or UX, is defined as “the experience a person has when interacting with any touchpoint of a brand.”

-So when taking a look at email marketing specifically, what UX principles are applicable?
+When looking at email marketing specifically, what UX principles are applicable?
 How can these principles be used?
 And exactly how does UX meet email design?
-In this series, we’re covering all of this and the kitchen sink.
+Throughout this series, we’ll cover all these aspects thoroughly.

 If you were to perform a simple Google search for “the principles of user experience,” you’d receive millions—3,890,000 to be exact—of links, articles, and resources dishing out various takes on this popular search term.
 At our agency, our devoted UX team has dissected, researched, and critiqued many of these approaches and techniques.